 I used a couple of synthetic benchmarks to test the SSD.
 My test rig is an AMD Ryzen 7 1800X PC with an Asus Prime X370-Pro motherboard and 16GB of Crucial Ballistix Elite DDR4 RAM, so should be quick enough not to hold up the SSD.
 The first test was AS SSD, which performs a number of file transfer tests to check different aspects of a drive’s performance.
 I was most interested in the Sequential and 4K Random tests.

 Sequential transfers 1GB of data to and from adjacent areas of an SSD’s storage, and is a best-case scenario when it comes to measuring SSD read and write speeds.
 It also produces the results closest to the ‘claimed speeds’ you’ll see on an SSD’s specs page.
 In this test, the MX500 read files at 514MB/s and wrote them at 498MB/s.
 These are excellent results, making the MX500 quicker than the Samsung 850 Evo’s 498MB/s and 453MB/s, and a few MB/s faster than the top-end Samsung 850 Pro.
-Both Samsung drives have just been replaced with the 860 Evo and Pro, however, and the new models are apparently a little quicker than the 850 range, but Katharine will have them in for testing soon.
+Both Samsung drives have just been replaced with the 860 Evo and 860 Pro, but while neither are much quicker than their predecessors, they are in fact a lot cheaper, likely making them better value overall.

 The AS SSD 4K Random benchmark again takes 1GB of data, but this time splits it into 4KB chunks and reads and writes it to random locations over the SSD’s surface.
 This test is an attempt to mimic an operating system’s behaviour, which relies on reading and writing all kinds of small files all over the place.
 The MX500 impressed in this test, too: 37MB/s when reading files and 73MB/s when writing is significantly quicker than what the 850 Evo managed, but around 30% slower than the expensive 850 Pro in the writing test.